 The statement that the steamer which sank after collision with the British Princess was the Magnet, formerly named the E.S.
 Jobson, has been confirmed.
 She was in charge of Captain Paul Buckholtz, of Konigsberg.
 His brother arrived in Lowestoft on Saturday and on being shown the wreckage which was found wedged in the bows of British Princess, he unhesitatingly declared that it belonged to the Magnet.
 She carried a crew of eighteen all told.

-There exists a CREW LIST for the British Princess dated 27th January 1897 compiled after her arrival in Sydney from San Francisco which indicates roughly how many might have been aboard British Princess at the time of the collision.
+There exists a CREW LIST [see midway down page] for the British Princess dated 27th January 1897 compiled after her arrival in Sydney from San Francisco which indicates roughly how many might have been aboard British Princess at the time of the collision.
 The crew listed in Sydney has 26 names in total.
 The names of three A.Bs. and the Steward have been crossed out.
-Presumably they were on board when British Princess left San Francisco but jumped ship, deserted, or went to the gold fields after arriving in Sydney.
+Presumably they were on board when British Princess left San Francisco but either jumped ship, or deserted, or went to the gold fields after arriving in Sydney as Dum did at a later stage.
 Had they fallen overboard, been eaten by sharks or other members of the crew Dum had seen fit to mention it in his journal, but their passing went unremarked.
 The remaining 22 names in the Sydney list were the master; 1st, 2nd and 3rd mates; a carpenter, cook and sailmaker - three separate men, not one multi-tasker; 6 A.Bs.
 [Able Bodied seamen - regarded as semi-skilled]; 2 O.Ss.
 [Ordinary Seamen - regarded as unskilled]; and 7 apprentices.
 Bearing in mind British Princess was bound for Liverpool in ballast at the time of the collision, the full compliment may not have been aboard.
-One other bizarre thing to note in passing is how few Scots were apparently on board - none!
+One other bizarre thing to note is how few Scots were apparently on board - none!
 The existence of Wales is acknowledged, but not that of Scotland, in spite of the fact that both Linklater and Skuse came from Leith.

 Finally the route chosen by Captain Scott strikes me, a mere landlubber, as odd.
 Leith to Liverpool via the English Channel is some 400 miles further than going via the Pentland Firth.
 Seamen are notoriously superstitious and all manner of things are taboo or omens of ill luck or worse.
 Doing anything widdershins or anticlockwise rather than sungates or clockwise is anathema to those afloat whether it be passing the port or going to Liverpool from Leith.
 Via the Pentland Firth would be widdershins; could an addition of 400 miles to the journey have been justified merely to avoid bad luck?
 Who knows, but had Captain Scott chosen the shorter but widdershins route the tables might have been turned and Dum's last journal entry been written on the Ides of March 1898.
-While the Pentland Firth is notorious for its strong tides and currents - the worst in British waters - surely nothing to worry any skipper who regularly faced Cape Horn?
-And Pentland Firth can be avoided by sailing northwards to the east of Orkney before turning westerly between North Ronaldsay, which has had a lighthouse since 1789, and Fair Isle, lit since 1892.
+While the Pentland Firth is notorious for its strong tides and currents - the worst in British waters - surely nothing to worry any skipper who regularly faced Cape Horn? and beating westward down the Ebnglish Channel must always have been tedious.
+The Pentland Firth can be avoided by sailing northwards to the east of Orkney before turning westerly between North Ronaldsay, which has had a lighthouse since 1789, and Fair Isle, lit since 1892.
 Piece of cake really.